It is through the cracks in our humanity that the light within often shines brightest

 From Now, back to then... my Childhood

 I think very highly of my dad.
 Looking back, there were probably many times he could have thought me a very strange boy.
 Like the time I announced I wanted to be a fairy (OK, so I WAS strange!).
 No problem, he just took me down to his very amazing work shop, where he proceeded to make me a huge magic wand with a big sparkling star.
 It was no different from when I wanted to build a "soap box derby" car.
 No hang ups at all.
 I had many interests, from taking apart old TVs, to scouting, to guitar playing, and had a fair amount of friends.
-My Father was also a Christian, Lutheran specifically, and he did teach me about God and Jesus Christ, and took me to church and Sunday school much to the dismay of my Jewish mother and her side of the family.
+My Father was also a Christian, Lutheran specifically, and he did teach me about God and Jesus Christ.
+He also took me to church and Sunday school much to the dismay of my Jewish mother and her side of the family.
 I am also infinitely grateful that my Father taught me about the Lord, but did not ram religion down my throat.

 Drugs... my ACID era